 Australia is an ancient and eroded continent containing a wide variety of unique plants and animals.
 The protected areas of the south-eastern corner are mostly forest or woodland dominated by eucalyptus trees, with areas of heath and a few pockets of alpine vegetation.
 The coast offers a seemingly endless supply of sandy beaches.
 It’s a pretty flat country, but there’s plenty of remote areas to get lost in, figuratively or literally.

 I’ve become a little obsessed with New Zealand’s South Island.
 Pointy snow-capped mountains abound in the Southern Alps, with a number of glaciated mountains that I can only look at, not look from, because I’m not a crazed mountaineer (…not that there’s anything wrong with that).
 There are azure rivers, beech forests, plains of golden tussock grass, and foreboding rocky summits.

-We’ve only done a few walks in Korea and Japan, but both countries are mountainous, and with the population crammed into the flat lowlands, the mountains remain largely unspoilt.
+We’ve only done a few walks in South Korea, but it’s a fairly mountainous country, and with the population crammed into the flat lowlands, the mountains remain largely unspoilt.